CSGO: Constrained-Softassign Gradient Optimization For Large Graph Matching: Experiment

 \subsection{Algorithms with different constraining operators}

-In this subsection, we compare the performance of the proposed SCG with other state-of-the-art constrained gradient algorithms following the setting in \cite{lu2016fast}: GA \cite{gold1996graduated}, AIPFP (approximate IPFP, replacing the Hungarian method by the greedy linear assignment method in IPFP) \cite{lu2016fast} and DSPFP \cite{lu2016fast}.
-Types of graphs include attributed weighted graphs from real-world images and weighted graphs from image sequences.
-To avoid the influence of the step size parameter, we set $\alpha = 1$ for most algorithms, which is almost always the best choice in fully connected graph matching.
+In this subsection, we compare the performance of the proposed CSGO with other state-of-the-art constrained gradient algorithms: GA \cite{gold1996graduated}, AIPFP \cite{leordeanu2009integer, lu2016fast} and DSPFP \cite{lu2016fast}.
+Graphs are extracted from real-world images and house image sequences.
+To avoid the influence of the step size parameter, we set $\alpha = 1$ for all algorithms, which is almost always the best choice in such two tasks.